CSA-OCP-GER/unicorn/challenges.istio.4.sm-circuitbreaker.md

             value: "80"
 ```

-Next, deploy the destination rules.
+Next, deploy the destination rules. to be able to route request to the new service.

 ```yaml
 apiVersion: networking.istio.io/v1alpha3